ExpediaDotCom/EchoX3/README.md

 In the simple case, each bucket contains a list of the items that map to the buckets.
 The power of the hash map is achieved when the number of buckets is sufficiently large that there are only very few items per buckets (0, 1 or 2).
 For example, the Java hash map defaults to a maximum occupancy of 0.75 items per bucket.
 When more items are placed in the map, Java automatically increases the number of buckets.
 When searching within a hash map, one first uses the hash of the key to find the correct bucket, and then walks the list of items in the bucket for the one matching exactly the key.
 In a properly balanced hash map, this results in, statistically, a single compare to find the correct item.
 The hash map is said to be of order O(1).
 The time required to find an item is NOT dependent on the number of items in the map.
 Of course, more items result in larger the map and larger the memory requirement.

-##Hello "EchoX3"
+#Hello "EchoX3"
 Every good programming manual starts with a HelloWorld program.
 This is where you make sure you include the proper libraries, perform the correct initialization and can make the most basic call into the new WhateverNewThingYouAreUsing.

 	NOTE:	Listings for all samples discussed are in section 6.
-The code for the Hello applications can also be found under the module “Hello” as part of the EchoX3 distribution.
+The code for the Hello applications can also be found under the module “Hello” as part of the **EchoX3** distribution.

-This section will walk you through "Hello Trellis", from your first program using local mode through setting-up a server and making remote calls to the remote server.
+This section will walk you through "Hello **EchoX3**", from your first program using local mode through setting-up a server and making remote calls to the remote server.

 ##Dependencies…
 **EchoX3** is composed of two separate and distinct deliverables: